pablojavierf/AzureArcSQL/README.md

   In the next video you will see how this information could get summarized.

 - Reporting with Dashboards
+  Take a look at the information gathered as custom visuals

 If you need any additional guidance feel free to reach out. pablojavierf@microsoft.com